SAFE's Mission, Vision, and Purpose

 A.C.T.
 (Allergy Care Talks)

-(What) I also created a program adjacent to SAFE dedicated to helping people, specifically young kids, with food allergies, feel less alone, embarrassed, and overwhelmed by their food allergies, and instead be empowered and inspired to live a safe and fun life in spite of them.
+(What) SAFE founder William Dalton also created a program adjacent to SAFE dedicated to helping people, specifically young kids, with food allergies.
+ACT focuses on helping kids feel less alone and overwhelmed by their food allergies and instead empowered and inspired to lead a safe and fun life in spite of them.

-- For the first part of these meetings I just talk with the kids about whatever they want and try to build a relationship with them, so they can feel less alone and also be inspired by someone who doesn’t let their food allergies negatively define them.
+- For the first part of these meetings William talks with the kids about whatever they want and tries to build a relationship with them.

-- For the second part of the meeting we go into the monthly discussion topics, one relating to allergy safety and one being a more fun time specific topics; like for example in February, the first topic is how to safely eat at restaurants and the second is allergy-friendly treats to make and buy for Valentines day.
-This allows for kids to learn things that will help them make safer and smarter decisions with food allergies and also help them still have a fun more ‘normal’ life with them as well.
+- For the second part of the meeting William goes into the monthly discussion topics, one relating to allergy safety and the other being a more "fun" topic.
+For example, in February, the first topic William focused on was how to order of a menu at restaurants (he was the mock waiter the kids had to give their order to) and the second topic was making allergy-friendly treats for Valentines day.
+This allows for kids to learn things that will help them make safer and smarter decisions with food allergies and also have a fun, more "normal" life with them as well.

-- For the last part of the meeting I handout Top-8 allergen-free treats that the kids can take, which of course, is not only exciting for the kids to try new safe treats but also helps them practice utilizing the tips we talked about in a controlled environment.
+- For the last part of the meeting William hands out Top-8 allergen-free treats, which of course, is not only exciting for the kids but also helps them practice utilizing the tips we talked about in a controlled/safe environment.

-- At the end of the meeting, I also hand out E.D.I.T., SAFE’s aforementioned monthly magazine, which both the kids and parents can read, as the magazine is designed to be readable and engaging for all, and is a great resource for not only the parents to utilize, but also one to read along with their kids.
+- At the end of the meeting, I also hand out E.D.I.T., SAFE’s aforementioned monthly-released magazine, which both the kids and parents can read, as the magazine is designed to be readable and engaging for all.

 QR Code to Download SAFE’s App